SaftIng/safting.github.io/doc/phpframework/store/storechain.md

 This image illustrates the basic structure of a store chain.
 It consists of different parts, each provides unique functionalities.
 Each part has a successor and the communication flow usually works calling a successor function and compute its result.

 The store chain saves references of all its parts.
 But each part only knows his successor.

+### Successor handling

+Each part has to handle its successor.
+For that, it has to provide the following functions:

+- **setChainSuccessor**([StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php) $successor) - Its purpose is to save the reference for a given instance which implements [StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php).
+The given instance has to be setup *before* it will be passed to.

+Each part of the store chain at least has to implement [StoreInterface](https://github.com/SaftIng/Saft/blob/master/src/Saft/Store/StoreInterface.php).
+The following functions have to support successor-calls:

+- addStatements
+- deleteMatchingStatements
+- getMatchingStatements
+- getStoreDescription
+- hasMatchingStatements
+- query

+As you see in the picture above, each function either gets a SPARQL query or statement as parameter, primarly.
+Yes, there are other parameters beside that, but this is the relevant one.

+When a part of the store chain calls its successor means, that it calls the same method which was called by himself.
+For instance, if you called the query method of Query Cache part and Virtuoso Store is its successor, it has to call his query method with the same parameter.
+Furthermore, each part *has* to return its own result and not the result of its successor.
+If the part has no active functionality in the method, it just can forward the result which came from its successor.
+Thats the case by Query Cache's addStatements method; it has no real effect on the store, so it either forwards the result from its successor or throws an exception, if no successor is available.

 ### Result types